amazon-archives/sagemaker-containers/TRAINING_IN_DETAIL.rst

    boto3.client('sagemaker').create_training_job(HyperParameters=job_hyperparameters, ...)

-As you can see in the example, in addition to user provided hyperparameters, the SageMaker Python SDK includes hyperparameters that will be used by SageMaker Containers and or the Framework Container.
+As you can see in the example, in addition to user-provided hyperparameters, the SageMaker Python SDK includes hyperparameters that will be used by SageMaker Containers and or the framework container.
 The most important SageMaker hyperparameters for training are:

--  `sagemaker_program`: name of the user provided entry point, it is **mandatory** unless environment variable `SAGEMAKER_PROGRAM` is provided.
+-  `sagemaker_program`: name of the user-provided entry point, it is **mandatory** unless environment variable `SAGEMAKER_PROGRAM` is provided.